one-ware/OneWare.Templates/README.md

 # Creating a new Application

-To create an OneWare Extension Project called `MyExtension` in its own subdirectory, run:
+To create an OneWare Extension Project called `OneWare.MyExtension` in its own subdirectory, run:

 ```
-dotnet new oneware.extensoin -o MyExtension
+dotnet new oneware.extension -o OneWare.MyExtension
 ```

 Available parameters: